Bihrmann

 Partly sun and total shadow.

-This member of the Periploceceae* family was given this name by Bollock in 1954.
-It's found in Southern Africa.
-Prefers a rich peat-soil, lots of water and sun in the growing season.
-As seen on the photo, the flowers are brown/white.
+This member of the Periplocaceae* family was given this name by Arthur Allman Bollock in 1954.
+It's found in Cape Provinces and KwaZulu-Natal in southern South Africa.
+It preferring a rich soil, lots of water and sun in the growing season.
+The caudex can grow at least to 30 centimetres in diameter, the vines can reach seven metres or more.
+As seen on the photos, the flowers are brown-maroon/ and white.
 It also possible to make cuttings.
-I found mine in the Botanical Garden, Copenhagen 2001.

-This Genus has recently been under Asclepiadaceae , then classified under Periploceceae and now:
+This Genus has recently been under Asclepiadaceae, then classified under Periploceceae.

 Flower from Copenhagen Botanical Garden.